macmiller87/macmiller87/README.md

 ## About me:

 - I'm Macmiller Duarte de Andrade !
-- I'm a Programming student !
+- :man_technologist: I'm a Programming student !
-- I am a Student of systems analysis and development in the 4th semester.
+- :man_student:I am a Student of systems analysis and development in the 4th semester.

 ## Contact: